NelloKudo/osu-winello/README.md

 - Provides [osu-handler](https://aur.archlinux.org/packages/osu-handler) for importing maps and skins, Discord RPC with [rpc-bridge](https://github.com/EnderIce2/rpc-bridge) and support for native file managers!
 - Supports the latest [tosu](https://github.com/KotRikD/tosu) and legacy [gosumemory](https://github.com/l3lackShark/gosumemory) for streaming etc. with automatic install!
 (Check [flags](#flags)!)
 - Installs osu! on either default or custom path (using GUI), also working for already existing osu! installations from Windows!
-- Skips the pain of downloading Wineprefix thanks to [my fork](https://gitlab.com/NelloKudo/osu-winello-prefix) of [osu-wineprefix](https://gitlab.com/osu-wine/osu-wineprefix)
+- Skips the pain of downloading Wineprefix thanks to [my fork](https://gitlab.com/NelloKudo/kosu-winello-prefix) of [kosu-wineprefix](https://gitlab.com/kosu-wine/kosu-wineprefix)
 - Support for Windows fonts pre-installed in Proton (JP fonts, special characters etc.)

 # Troubleshooting

-Please refer to [osu-winello's wiki](https://github.com/NelloKudo/osu-winello/wiki) for troubleshooting of any type.
+Please refer to [kosu-winello's wiki](https://github.com/NelloKudo/kosu-winello/wiki) for troubleshooting of any type.

 If that doesn't help, either:
 - Join [ThePooN's Discord](https://discord.gg/bc4qaYjqyT) and ask in #osu-linux, they'll know how to help! <3